NOAA-ORR-ERD/PyGnome/README.rst

 The WebGNOME Interface:
 =======================

-Scripting is the most featurefull way to access PyGNOME's capabilities.
+Scripting is the most featureful way to access PyGNOME's capabilities.
 However we have developed a system that allows a user to create and run PyGNOME models from a web browser.